10 facts about cats that you should know

 Some unique physical characteristics of cats include their retractable claws, padded feet for quiet stalking, whiskers for night movements and hunting, and a flexible spine that allows them to land on their feet from a fall.

-Additionally, cats have a keen sense of vision with excellent visual acuity and binocular vision, specialised teeth for piercing and tearing meat, and a coat of fur that regulates body temperature, protects the skin, and supports their sense of touch.
+Additionally, cats have a keen sense of vision with excellent visual acuity and binocular vision, specialized teeth for piercing and tearing meat, and a coat of fur that regulates body temperature, protects the skin, and supports their sense of touch.

 Interesting facts about cats history